 If you’re church has recently gone on a mission trip to Back Bay Mission, your volunteers might be able to put a great program together.
 They can share about their experiences and about what they learned while they were with us in Biloxi.

-If you’re new to Back Bay Mission, don’t have any volunteers in your congregation, or just want something a little more special, contact church relations associate Christopher Marlin-Warfield (by phone at 228-243-5322 or ).
+If you’re new to Back Bay Mission, don’t have any volunteers in your congregation, or just want something a little more special, contact church relations associate Christopher Marlin-Warfield (by phone at 228-243-5322 or by email).
 He’ll be happy to come to your shrimp boil (or, if he’s unavailable, set up a visit from other Mission staff, a member of our Board of Directors, or a volunteer in your area).
 Please note that we can only send staff is the shrimp boil is raising money specifically for the Mission.